totalgames/playchain-docs/en/playchain_room_rating.md

 The function reaches 1 when N = 100.

-**Taking into account the fact that the blockchain uses integer arithmetic all presented formulas below are multiplied by the coefficient P = 1000 to reduce the calculation inaccuracy.**
+**Taking into account the fact that the blockchain uses integer arithmetic all presented formulas are multiplied by the coefficient P = 1000 to reduce the calculation inaccuracy.**